spyhunter99/HVCursr/hivis/readme.txt

-# Note

-I'm at not the author.
-Storing it here on github since the original website has been deleted.
-And this is awesome.

-# High Visibility Animated Cursors Version 2.0c
+High Visibility Animated Cursors Version 2.0c

 Copyright 1999-2001 by W. J. Harnden, Jr., all rights reserved.
 For personal use only, all other use, including themes and collections, require permission from the copyright holder (email joescursors@yahoo.com).